FantasticFiasco/action-update-license-year/README.md

 ## Example usage

-Create a workflow file in path `./.github/workflows/update-copyright-years-in-license-file.yml` with a scheduled trigger that starts the workflow at 03:00 AM January 1.
+Create a workflow file in path `./.github/workflows/update-copyright-years-in-license-file.yml` with a scheduled trigger that starts the workflow at 03:00 AM every January 1.

 ```yaml
 name: Update copyright year(s) in license file